DemisGIT/RSMaude/README.md

 of a reaction system by expanding state transitions one at a time with a simple point-and-click interface, thereby producing an incremental visual representation of the whole computation tree w.r.t. a given initial state.
-To reproduce the examples of a gene regulatory network and its forward slicing in ANIMA, please select the preloaded examples GENE-REGULATION-RS and GENE-REGULATION-RS-FWD-SLICING, respectively.
+To reproduce the examples of a gene regulatory network and its forward slicing in ANIMA, please select the preloaded examples *Gene-Regulation-RS* and *Forward Slicing of Gene-Regulation-RS*, respectively.